top of page

 The Final Word for 2025

+The wealth gap exists because systems were built that way.
 The next four years determine whether we are bold enough to build new ones.

 2026 is not about waiting.
 It’s about taking control.